Skip to content

 10. Reports through standardised reporting systems?

-The company reports that the Sustainability Report 2021 is prepared in accordance with GRI, however the company does not specify whether this is GRI Core or Comprehensive standards.
-The company has also submitted its CDP questionnaire for Climate Change in 2021.
+The company reports that its sustainability report 2023 has been prepared in accordance with GRI 1: Foundation 2021.
+The company has also submitted its CDP questionnaire for climate change and forests in 2023.

 • N